Retracting a key

 Publishing

-After creating the revocation certificate, you should publish the revoked certificate on the keyservers:
+After creating a revocation certificate, you should publish the revoked certificate on the keyservers (assuming you want to revoke the key it applies to):

 $ sq network keyserver publish --cert $FINGERPRINT

-As described in the beginning of this chapter, you can also publish the revocation certificate itself if you saved it in a file:
+As described at the beginning of this chapter, you can also publish the revocation certificate by itself if you previously saved it in a file:

 $ sq network keyserver publish FILE